gkontos/NoCms/README.txt

 *** NoCms  ****

-NoCms is a set of utility classes written in php which make it easy to add dynamic content to small community or personal websites.
+NoCms is a set of utility classes written in php which make it easy to add dynamic content to small community or personal websites without the use of a database.
 Content is added to the site using a spreadsheet saved in .csv format.
 All you or your client needs to do is update the spreadsheet and upload it to the site.
 This functionality works great for situations where a full blown CMS is overkill and adds a lot of extra features.
 Those extra features add training time or need to be locked down.
 If you find yourself on a server where jdbc has been blocked or where you cannot install a database, this tool will help.

 Using NoCms content can be displayed as lists, sorted lists, or individual page views.